Top tips for preparing a premises brief for your charity

 4. Take time to understand how operational needs impact on your property requirements.
 Possible issues might be changes in hybrid working, client needs, accessibility issues.

 5. Involve everyone: trustees, employees, volunteers, service users, and yes, even funders or lenders in the process.
 Remember this is a key decision and your charity is its own community, powered by social capital and dedication.
-Leaving people out might make them disinvest.
+Leaving people out might

 6. Don’t believe people always know what they say they know.
 Just because people have moved house and put in a new kitchen, doesn’t mean they know anything about commercial property for charities.